common-workflow-language/user_guide/src/topics/inputs.md

 ## Inclusive and Exclusive Inputs

-Sometimes an underlying tool has several arguments that must be provided together (they are dependent) or several arguments that cannot be provided together (they are exclusive).
+Sometimes an underlying tool has several arguments that must be provided together, (they are dependent) or several arguments that cannot be provided together (they are exclusive).
 You can use records and type unions to group parameters together to describe these two conditions.